-There is an ethos where pupils feel secure and are encouraged to talk and are listened too, taken seriously, and responded to appropriately is established and maintained

-Pupils are involved in the decision-making which affects them

-Pupils know that there are adults in the school whom they can approach if they are worried or have difficulties and the school has well developed listening systems

-Posters are displayed which detail contact numbers for appropriate support services and child protection helplines e.g., Nottingham City Safeguarding Page 15 of 28

-To be reviewed September 2023 (or following update of KCSIE 2022 or Working Together 2020)

-Partners and Childline

-Curriculum activities and opportunities to equip pupils with the skills they need to stay safe from abuse are provided

-There is a clear written statement of the standards of behaviour and the boundaries of appropriate behaviour expected of staff and pupils that is understood and endorsed by all.
-Positive and safe behaviour is encouraged among pupils and staff are alert to changes in a pupil's behaviour and recognise that challenging behaviour may be an indicator of abuse

-Effective working relationships are established with parents and colleagues from partner agencies

-There is an awareness that personal and family circumstances and lifestyles of some pupils lead to an increased risk of neglect and/or abuse
+- There is an ethos where pupils feel secure and are encouraged to talk and are listened too, taken seriously, and responded to appropriately is established and maintained - o Pupils are involved in the decision-making which affects them - Pupils know that there are adults in the school whom they can approach if they are worried or have difficulties and the school has well developed listening systems - o Posters are displayed which detail contact numbers for appropriate support services and child protection helplines e.g. Nottingham City Safeguarding Partners and Childline - o Curriculum activities and opportunities to equip pupils with the skills they need to stay safe from abuse are provided - o There is a clear written statement of the standards of behaviour and the boundaries of appropriate behaviour expected of staff and pupils that is understood and endorsed by all.
+Positive and safe behaviour is encouraged among pupils and staff are alert to changes in a pupil's behaviour and recognise that challenging behaviour may be an indicator of abuse - o Effective working relationships are established with parents and colleagues from partner agencies - There is an awareness that personal and family circumstances and lifestyles of some pupils lead to an increased risk of neglect and/or abuse